Agents overview

 | LLM | llm:: | claude | Agent reasoning, code writing |

-Switching providers requires implementing the same function signatures under a new provider directory — agent logic stays unchanged.
-For example, adding GitLab support means creating providers/its/gitlab/ with the same function surface as providers/its/github/.
+Switching providers means implementing the same function signatures under a new provider directory — agent logic stays unchanged.